AudioEval: Automatic Dual-Perspective and Multi-Dimensional Evaluation of Text-to-Audio-Generation: Experiments

 \subsection{Experimental Details}

-This section outlines the dataset partitioning, training setup, and evaluation metrics employed in our experiments.

-\textbf{Dataset Split.} We split the AudioEval dataset into training, validation, and test sets (8:1:1).
-To ensure fairness and generalization, the validation and test splits contain system outputs that are not included in the training split.
+\paragraph{Dataset Split.} We split the AudioEval dataset into training, validation, and test sets.
+Table~\ref{tab:data-split-details} summarizes the statistics for each split.
+The training set contains 3,360 samples from 13 systems, totaling 9.42 hours of audio.
+The validation and test sets each contain 420 samples, with durations of approximately 1.1 hours each.
+Both include 17 systems and over 250 prompts, among which 5 and 6 systems are unseen in the training set, respectively.
+This split design supports cross-system evaluation, enabling robust testing of model performance in unseen conditions.

-\textbf{Training Configuration.} Qwen-DisQA is fine-tuned on the Qwen2.5-Omni 3B model.
-The weights for KL and MSE losses are set to 0.8 and 1, respectively.
-The fine-tuning is performed using LoRA \cite{lora} for 10 epochs, and the model with the lowest validation loss is selected for testing.

-\textbf{Evaluation Metrics.} We evaluate the automatic assessment model at both the utterance level and the system level.
-Mean Squared Error (MSE) is employed to quantify prediction error, while Pearson’s Correlation Coefficient (PCC) is used to assess the degree of correlation.
+\paragraph{Training Configuration.} We fine-tune our model, Qwen-DisQA, on the Qwen2.5-Omni-3B, backbone using parameter-efficient tuning.
+Specifically, we apply LoRA with a rank of 8 and train for 10 epochs using a batch size of 64 and a learning rate of 5e-4.
+The training objective combines KL divergence and MSE losses, weighted at 0.8 and 1.0 respectively.
+For the soft label distribution constructed, we set the standard deviation to $\sigma=0.15$.
+We monitor validation loss during training and select the checkpoint with the lowest score for final evaluation.

+\paragraph{Evaluation Metrics.} We evaluate model predictions at two levels of granularity: the utterance level, which compares predicted and ground-truth scores for individual audio samples, and the system level, which aggregates scores across all outputs from each TTA system.
+We report two complementary metrics: (1) Mean Squared Error (MSE): This measures the average squared difference between predicted scores and human annotations.
+A lower MSE indicates better numerical accuracy in score prediction.
+(2) Pearson Correlation Coefficient (PCC): This quantifies the linear correlation between predicted and true scores, capturing ranking consistency.
+A higher PCC reflects better alignment with human judgment.